HartmannLab/UELer/dev_note/issue_tracking/roi_browser_tab.md

 - ✅ Persist the full mask visibility state with each ROI record and restore it during preset application.
 - ✅ Provide AND/OR logic for tag filtering to toggle between intersection and union semantics.
 - ✅ Constrain the gallery container to a 500px max height with automatic vertical scrolling.
-- ✅ Implement a "scroll down and show more" affordance that loads the next four ROI previews on demand.
+- ✅ Replaced the "scroll down and show more" affordance with explicit pagination that still surfaces four ROI previews per step.

-## Current Action Plan (Cycle starting 2025-10-31)
+## Current Action Plan (Cycle starting 2025-11-01)
-1. 🚧 **Tag expression parsing & UI assist**
-   - Replace the simple AND/OR toggle with a boolean expression parser that understands `()`, `&`, `|`, and `!` operators, with graceful error messaging for invalid syntax.
-   - Add a lightweight expression builder widget (operator shortcuts and tag buttons) so users can compose filters without typing every symbol manually.
-2. 🚧 **Gallery layout & HUD cleanup**
-   - Tweak Matplotlib figure generation so individual tiles render at ~98% of the container width without extra padding, and suppress figure numbers/coordinate HUD overlays in the ROI browser.
-3. 🚧 **Lazy loading behaviour**
-   - Restore the “scroll down to load next four ROI previews” affordance by wiring the scroll container to request additional tiles automatically once users reach the bottom.
+1. ✅ **Expression builder cursor placement**
+   - Completed: Added a JS-backed selection bridge and caret-aware insertion helpers so operator/tag shortcuts splice at the cursor and refocus the field.
+2. ✅ **ROI gallery pagination controls**
+   - Completed: Replaced the scroll-triggered loader with Previous/Next navigation, a page label, and automatic page resets when filters or expressions change.
-4. 🔄 **Testing & documentation**
+3. 🚧 **Testing & documentation**
-   - Extend unit coverage for the tag expression parser and gallery pagination logic, then fold the latest changes into README, log, and issue summaries.
+   - Next: Extend unit coverage for pagination/cursor helpers, run the ROI widget suites once the harness catches up, and capture screenshots if we add walkthroughs.

 ## Validation Plan
 - Run the ROI-related pytest modules (`tests/test_roi_manager_tags.py`, `tests/test_export_job.py`, plus any new tests).